 The Nerd: What a gem this park is!
 The Nerd and The Bird had done a “drive by” on the way to Kulla’s a couple weeks prior, and it gave off such an inviting vibe, with lots of mature trees and with only bits and pieces of the lagoon visible because the ground around the perimeter was raised up, giving the interior some privacy.
 Getting on the ground inside the park only enhanced the vibe.
 The sightlines and vistas within the park were incredible.
 This park is laid out with athletic fields on a big island inside of a tree-lined lagoon.
 But this description seems hardly to fit the actual feel.
 While on the athletic fields you feel surrounded by nature, like you’ve found a nice open area in the wilderness where you might stop to play ball.
 The fieldhouse and neighboring buildings fit seamlessly with their surroundings.
 Thank you Daniel Burnham and the Olmsted brothers!
 The birds seemed attracted to the park, too.
 We found lots of breeding activity, from geese and ducks to gnatcatchers and orioles.
 Lots of orioles!
 There was a phoebe in fresh dress, showing off crisp buffy wing bars.
 At one point we encountered a family troupe of Black-capped Chickadees, with the kids insistently begging from their parents.
 It was nice too how the park was nestled in the surrounding residential neighborhood.
 The residential character and the raised ground around the perimeter really made this a quiet haven of nature in the Back of the Yards.

-The Bird: When we scoped out the park before visiting with Roland, The Nerd commented on how lush Sherman Park was.
+The Bird: When we scoped out the park before visiting with Roland, the Nerd commented on how lush Sherman Park was.
 We knew we needed to come back.
 At my request, we planned to see only this park.
 Which is how I like it, because we got to spend almost 3 ½ hours there.
 We took our time and truly explored this beautiful park.
 The whole time I kept saying how different this park felt.
-That the details of the landscape design and fieldhouse were special.
+That the details of the landscape design and field-house were special.
 A raised mound around the perimeter of the whole park made it so quiet despite the surrounding houses and streets.
 Bridges over the large lagoon took us to a magnificent green space that was completely surrounded by water and beautiful trees.
 It wasn’t until the end of our exploration that I asked a young man that worked in the field-house what year it was constructed.
 Yes, we have smartphones, but that’s not the best way to find things out on an adventure.
-We got to meet people this way...but the Nerd Googled away and we were then astonished to learn that nationally renowned landscape architects the Olmsted Brothers and architects Daniel H. Burnham and Co designed Sherman Park!
+We got to meet people this way...but the Nerd Googled away and we were then astonished to learn that nationally renowned landscape architects the Olmsted Brothers and architects Daniel H. Burnham and Company designed Sherman Park!

 Adventure pairs well with: Bridgeport Bakery.
 Roland Kulla said the chocolate doughnuts from here were the best!
 They are!

 Back of the Yards Coffeehouse.
 Their mission is to have a direct social and economic impact on the communities of Nueva Independencia, Chiapas and Back of the Yards, Chicago.
 Their coffee is delicious!
-The Nerd confirmed that Baltimore Orioles, Gray Catbirds and Blue-Gray Gnatcatchers all winter in Chiapas - yet breed here Chicago.
+The Nerd confirmed that Baltimore Orioles, Gray Catbirds and Blue-Gray Gnatcatchers will all winter in Mexico - yet breed here Chicago.
 A wonderful example of how we are all connected to each other and these birds.
 We enjoyed coffee and doughnuts with a large group of Canada Geese tending to their young, as we greeted a new day next to the beautiful lagoon at Sherman Park.

 eBird list of birds we saw: http://ebird.org/ebird/view/checklist/S37721795